amquach00/CSE110-lab1/index.md

 - Drawing
 - Hanging out with friends
 - Listening to music
-- Play tennis (I'm not that good though)
+- Playing tennis (I'm not that good though)

 **Programming Languages**
 1. Java